Daphne Maxwell Reid

-Daphne Etta Maxwell Reid (née Maxwell; July 13, 1948) is an American actress, comedian, designer and former model.
-She is best known for her role as the second Vivian Banks on the NBC sitcom The Fresh Prince of Bel-Air from 1993 to 1996.
+Daphne Etta Reid (née Maxwell; July 13, 1948) is an American actress, comedian, designer, and former model.
+She is known for her role as the second Vivian Banks on the NBC sitcom The Fresh Prince of Bel-Air from 1993 to 1996.

 Early life

 Reid was born in New York City, the daughter of Rosalee and Green Maxwell.
 She is a graduate of The Bronx High School of Science.
 She received a degree in interior design and architecture from Northwestern University, which she attended on a scholarship and where she became the first African-American woman to be named homecoming queen.
 While at Northwestern she began a modeling career, eventually signing with the Eileen Ford modeling agency.
-She was the first black woman to be on the cover of Glamour magazine.
+She was the first African-American woman to be on the cover of Glamour magazine.